Antimony: Etymology

 The medieval Latin form, from which the modern languages and late Byzantine Greek take their names for antimony, is antimonium.
 The origin of that is uncertain, and all suggestions have some difficulty either of form or interpretation.
-The popular etymology, from ἀντίμοναχός anti-monachos or French antimoine, would mean "monk-killer", which is explained by the fact that many early alchemists were monks, and some antimony compounds were poisonous.
+The popular etymology, from ἀντίμοναχός anti-monachos or French antimoine, would mean "monk-killer", which is explained by the fact that many early alchemists were monks, and some antimony compounds they used were poisonous.

 Another popular etymology is the hypothetical Greek word ἀντίμόνος antimonos, "against aloneness", explained as "not found as metal", or "not found unalloyed".
 However, ancient Greek would more naturally express the pure negative as α- ("not").
-Edmund Oscar von Lippmann conjectured a hypothetical Greek word ανθήμόνιον anthemonion, which would mean "floret", and cites several examples of related Greek words (but not that one) which describe chemical or biological efflorescence.
+Edmund Oscar von Lippmann conjectured a hypothetical Greek word ανθήμόνιον anthemonion, which would mean "floret", and cites several examples of related Greek words which describe chemical or biological efflorescence.

 The early uses of antimonium include the translations, in 1050–1100, by Constantine the African of Arabic medical treatises.
 Several authorities believe antimonium is a scribal corruption of some Arabic form; Meyerhof derives it from ithmid; other possibilities include athimar, the Arabic name of the metalloid, and a hypothetical as-stimmi, derived from or parallel to the Greek.

 The standard chemical symbol for antimony (Sb) is credited to Jöns Jakob Berzelius, who derived the abbreviation from stibium.

 The ancient words for antimony mostly have, as their chief meaning, kohl, the sulfide of antimony.

 The Egyptians called antimony mśdmt or stm.

 The Arabic word for the substance, as opposed to the cosmetic, can appear as إثمد ithmid, athmoud, othmod, or uthmod.
 Littré suggests the first form, which is the earliest, derives from stimmida, an accusative for stimmi.
 The Greek word στίμμι (stimmi) is used by Attic tragic poets of the 5th century BC, and is possibly a loan word from Arabic or from Egyptian stm.